gkarumba/Photo-Gallery/README.md

-# BLOGPOST
+# PHOTO GALLERY

 ## Description
-#### This is a web application that allows users to express themselves using a blog posts.
-They they first create an account then log in to start creating blogs..
+#### This is a web application that allows users to view photos.
+They can select them based on the location where the photo was taken or the category of the photo..
 #### By **gkarumba**
 The user can:
-* See various blog posts
+* See various photos
-* View blogposts they like
+* View photos by location/category
-* See the latests posts
-* Subscribe to latest post service
+* Copy link to the photo
+* View image details
 ## Setup/Installation Requirements
 ### Prerequisites
+*django2.2
 * python3.6
 * pip
 * Virtual environment(virtualenv)